-(iv) Particulars of resolution plan and restructuring
+(iii) Particulars of resolution plan and restructuring

-(a) A bank covered by the 'Prudential Framework for Resolution of Stressed Assets' issued vide [Reserve Bank of India \(Commercial Banks - Resolution of Stressed Assets\) Directions, 2025](#) shall make appropriate disclosures in its financial statements relating to resolution plans implemented.

-(b) As per the referenced circular, acquisition of shares due to conversion of debt to equity during a restructuring process shall be exempted from regulatory ceilings / restrictions on Capital Market Exposures, investment in Para-Banking activities and intra-group exposure.
+- (a) A bank covered by the [Reserve Bank of India \(Small Finance Banks - Resolution of Stressed Assets\) Directions, 2025](#) shall make appropriate disclosures in its financial statements relating to resolution plans implemented. - (b) As per the referenced circular, acquisition of shares due to conversion of debt to equity during a restructuring process shall be exempted from regulatory ceilings / restrictions on Capital Market Exposures, investment in Para-Banking activities and intra-group exposure.
 However, details of the same shall be disclosed by a bank in the 'Notes to Accounts' to its Annual Financial Statements.

-(v) Divergence in asset classification and provisioning: A bank shall make suitable disclosures as tabulated below, if either or both of the following conditions are satisfied:
+(iv) Divergence in asset classification and provisioning

+A bank shall make suitable disclosures as tabulated below, if either or both of the following conditions are satisfied:
-(a) the additional provisioning for NPAs assessed by RBI as part of its supervisory process, exceeds five per cent of the reported profit before provisions and contingencies for the reference period, and

-(b) the additional Gross NPAs identified by the RBI as part of its supervisory process exceed five per cent of the reported incremental Gross NPAs for the reference period.
+- (a) the additional provisioning for NPAs assessed by Reserve Bank of India as part of its supervisory process, exceeds five per cent of the reported profit before provisions and contingencies for the reference period, and - (b) the additional Gross NPAs identified by the Reserve Bank of India as part of its supervisory process exceed five per cent of the reported incremental Gross NPAs for the reference period.